fp-m/fpm-embedded/tools/elfexe/README.md

-Utility elf2exe takes an ELF binary compiled for FP/M and modifies the code in .plt section for proper linking by dynamic loader at run time.
+Utility elfexe takes an ELF binary compiled for FP/M and modifies the code in .plt section for proper linking by dynamic loader at run time.

 # x86_64